Feb 4, 2026 · Updated on Mar 7, 2026

 The worst situation is when you send an image to a forum, a comment section, or an online public storage service that most likely doesn’t have the functionality to scrub metadata and allows everyone to download the original file.
 Then you are in big trouble.
 Strangers can use this information to track you to your workplace, the parks where you feed pigeons, or even to your home.
 Just imagine how scary that would be.

 That’s why you need to make sure every piece of data inside a photo or image is wiped out before it reaches the internet.
-This blog will guide you on how to easily scrub all the EXIF metadata from an image on macOS, using ExifTool by Phil Harvey and Automator.
+This blog will guide you on how to easily scrub all the EXIF metadata from an image on macOS, using ExifTool by Phil Harvey and the built-in Shortcuts app.
 By the end of this tutorial, you will be able to scrub an image with just one click.

 Step 0: Install ExifTool